-It is of utmost importance that staff work on conducting a Comprehensive Housing Study as soon as possible.
+It is of utmost importance that staff continue work on Comprehensive Housing Needs Assessment (HNA) and Implementation Plan in collaboration with the County and Ft.
+Pierce.
+It has been bid and agreement is in the final stages of approval.
 Staff recommends working in conjunction with all local social agencies and its counterparts at St. lucie County Human Services.
+The HNA is key for the updating of numerous City policies and the Comprehensive Plan's Housing Element.
+Some key news items in 2022: